-Put an Attach Control Geometry node between the skeletonblend\heels node and the rigpose\foot node.
-Wire the name node into the second input.
-Click the + sign then click on the Group1 arrow and in the Scene View select the left and right toe and ball joints and press Enter.
-From Control Name select ROLL\CTRL.
+Put an Attach Joint Geometry node between the skeletonblend\heels node and the rigpose\foot node.
+Wire the mergepacked node from the Main Controls network box into the second input.
+Set the Display Flag on this node and press Enter in the scene view.